 For questions or further details regarding Student Ministry at Home, please contact Peter LeDuc.

-1. Grab your Bible and watch the sermon below by 7pm
+1. Grab your Bible and notebook then watch the sermon below by 7pm

 2. Join a Zoom small group meeting at 7:15pm